mcquiggi/Pi-VAX/README.md

 # Pi-VAX
-Compute Pi to an arbitrary number of digits using VAX FORTRAN.
+Compute pi to an arbitrary number of digits using VAX FORTRAN.
 Why, you ask?
 Why not?

 The program uses Machin's series for computation of pi.
 See https://en.wikipedia.org/wiki/John_Machin for details.